-The focus of this session is the consecratory prayer in which the bishop asks the Father to send the Holy Spirit on the candidates and give them the Gifts of the Holy Spirit (The Order of Confirmation, 25).
+The focus of this session is the consecratory prayer in which the bishop asks the Father to send the Holy Spirit on the candidates and give them the Gifts of the Holy Spirit (see Rite of Confirmation, no. 25).
 These gifts are listed in appendix A.